Is Georgia a No-Fault State for Auto Insurance?

 But in a fault state, like Georgia, you first need to determine which driver was at fault.
 Then you can decide whether to file a claim with your own insurance company or with the other driver’s insurance company.

-If the other driver is at fault, you can seek the full amount of damages from their insurance company, including medical expenses, property damage, pain and suffering, and lost wages.
+If the other driver is at fault in a GA car accident, you can seek the full amount of damages from their insurance company, including medical expenses, property damage, pain and suffering, and lost wages.

 Georgia Is Not a No-Fault State: What Does That